-Most of us gave up jello shots when they stopped coming loaded with Everclear and toothpicks to scrape the boozy goop out of little bathroom paper cups, which usually [hopefully] coincided with wild college years.
+Most of us gave up jello shots when they stopped coming loaded with Everclear and toothpicks to scrape the boozy goop out of little bathroom paper cups, which usually (hopefully) coincided with wild college years.
 However, when I moved abroad to Paris in my early twenties..

 (I hope you think I’m going to say that jello shots are a tenacious craze in Paris…)

 I found exactly one pumpkin and paid 20€ for it.
 And finally, we decided that we had to have jello shots, to give our French buddies a true feel for the “American experience”.
 Of course, they don’t have an aisle full of 67 different types of boxed jello there; instead, gelatin sheets were the best I could do.
 We put a gourmet spin on those suckers, knowing that if we used artificial grape “flavor”, our native friends would spit them out and never return, ever.

 Instead, we rigged up several iterations worthy of our more spoiled, less processed friends: lychee raspberry, screwdriver, Jack & Coke (an American tradition!), and coconut lime rum.
 There was no fridge space, so we let them set on the windowsill during an unseasonably early snow flurry.

-The first year O and I hosted a New Year’s Eve party with a Mad Men theme, I ordered a 1960s jello mold from eBay, deeply sanitized it, and filled it with fresh blueberries, vodka, simple syrup, and sparkling water.
+The first year the hubs and I dated, we hosted a New Year’s Eve party with a Mad Men theme (Hey – it was like 2010, OK?
+Jon Hamm was the man.), I ordered a 1960s jello mold from eBay, deeply sanitized it, and filled it with fresh blueberries, vodka, simple syrup, and sparkling water.
 Our guests sliced this boozy mold with a cake server and raved.
 The next year, it made sense to try my hand at infusing these jiggly bites with champagne, and that started my New Year’s Eve tradition that I’m now sharing with you!

 1 cup non-alcoholic liquid + 1 cup alcohol + 2 packets gelatin